In the Closet

-"In the Closet" is a song by the American singer-songwriter Michael Jackson, released on April 13, 1992, by Epic Records, as the third single from his eighth album, Dangerous (1991).
-The song was intended as a duet between Jackson and Madonna, and features female vocals by "Mystery Girl", who was later revealed to be Princess Stéphanie of Monaco.
-Written and produced by Jackson and Teddy Riley, it became the album's third consecutive Top 10 pop single, reaching number 6 on the US Billboard Hot 100.
-It also became its second number 1 R&B single.
-In Europe, the song peaked at number 8 on the UK Singles Chart, while reaching number 1 in Greece and number 2 in both Italy and Spain.
-In 2006, the song re-entered the UK chart, peaking at number 20.
-Its accompanying music video was directed by Herb Ritts and features British supermodel Naomi Campbell.
+"In the Closet" is a song by the American singer Michael Jackson, released on April 13, 1992, by Epic Records, as the third single from his eighth album, Dangerous (1991).
+It was written and produced by Jackson and Teddy Riley.
+It was intended as a duet between Michael Jackson and Madonna, but instead features female vocals by "Mystery Girl", who was later revealed to be Princess Stéphanie of Monaco.

+In the US, "In the Closet" was the album's third consecutive Top 10 single, reaching number six on the US Billboard Hot 100.
+It also became its second number-one R&B single.
+It reached number eight on the UK singles Chart, number one in Greece and number two in Italy and Spain.
+In 2006, it re-entered the UK chart, reaching number 20.
+Its music video was directed by Herb Ritts and features the British supermodel Naomi Campbell.

 Background

+"In the Closet" was conceived as a duet between Jackson and Madonna.
+She said in a 1992 interview that she worked on some lyrical ideas, but when she presented them to Jackson, he decided they were too provocative and they decided not to continue.

-The song, written and composed by Michael Jackson and Teddy Riley, is about keeping a relationship secret between lovers.
+"In the Closet" is about keeping a relationship secret between lovers.
 "In the closet" is an English idiom used when one is not open about an aspect of one's life, particularly in regard to sexual orientation.
 Despite the song's suggestive name, its lyrics do not allude to hidden sexual orientation but rather a concealed relationship; "Don't hide our love / Woman to man."
 The New York Times stated, "Only Jackson would use that title for a heterosexual love song..."
-The song's female vocal was credited to "Mystery Girl" who was later revealed to be Princess Stéphanie of Monaco.
+The female vocal was credited to "Mystery Girl" who was later revealed to be Princess Stéphanie of Monaco.

-Collaboration with Madonna

-"In the Closet" was conceived as a duet between Jackson and Madonna.
-According to a 1992 interview with British journalist Jonathan Ross, Madonna said she worked on some lyrical ideas for the song but when she presented them to Jackson, he decided they were too provocative and they decided not to continue with the project.